How Tight Should Soccer Cleats Be?

 Summary

-To summarize, in the beautiful game of soccer, cleats are one of the most important pieces of equipment and having the right type of cleats that fit comfortably, and not too tight, can make all the difference on performance and injury prevention.
+To summarize, in the beautiful game of soccer, cleats are one of the most important pieces of equipment, and having the right type of cleats that fit comfortably, and not too tight, can make all the difference in performance and injury prevention.

-Avoid cleats with an overly tight fit and make sure to choose cleats with the right balance of proper control, great traction, extra cushioning and the perfect fit so your feet can thank you before, during, and after every game or training session.
+Avoid cleats with an overly tight fit, and choose ones with the right balance of proper control, great traction, extra cushioning, and the perfect fit so your feet can thank you before, during, and after every game or training session.

 In this blog, I covered everything you need to know about how tight soccer cleats should be.